drex2308/Blockchain-java/README.md

 2. Run the `main` method to start the client.
 3. Follow the on-screen prompts to interact with the blockchain.

-## 👨‍💻 Author

-Dhanush Venkataramu
-Email: dhanushv@andrew.cmu.edu
-AndrewID: dhanushv

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 This project has been an enriching journey into blockchain technology, server-client architectures, and data security.
 It showcases the practical application of theoretical concepts, making it a valuable learning experience.